 - Company name in profile

-- Company logo for all subusers of the tool
+- Company logo for all sub-users in the tool

 Rocket.Chat is a free open source alternative to Slack.
 The messenger software arrived on the market in 2016 and records some of the largest membership numbers within the GitHub developer community.
-In the wake of Slack’s groundbreaking success, many programmers felt the need to develop a better open source version.
-The result is quite impressive, but a few initial bugs have not yet been ruled out.
+In the wake of Slack’s groundbreaking success, many programmers felt the need to develop a better open-source version.

-Rocket.Chat strives to be as good, if not better than Slack.
-The program stands out amongst the alternatives to Slack because it’s not only free of charge, but also, thanks to open source code, is easily customisable for developers within your company.
-A large advantage, especially for bigger companies: users must only download the server and sensitive data can remain on your own server.
-For those that do in fact want a host, Rocket.Chat offers a free, scalable cloud service with an SSL certificate.
+The program stands out amongst the alternatives to Slack because it’s not only free of charge, but, thanks to open-source code, it is also easily customisable for developers.
+For large companies that need tech support, there are also fee-based versions.
+In the basic version, Rocket.Chat only provides the application, with the hosting done individually by each team.
+Users download the server, where sensitive data can be stored.
+For those that do in fact want a host, Rocket.Chat offers a free, scalable cloud service.

 Rocket.Chat offers the normal messenger features that every good Slack alternative should provide.
-Team and project-related chats are possible, as well as private messages.
+There are team and project-related chats as well as private messages.
 Private channels, as seen above, are closed channels with extra encrypted content that’s not archived.
 Additionally, Rocket.Chat adapts to different user types.
-The in-house company communication functions just as fluently as Rocket.Chat’s integrated B2C live chat on your website.
-You can add an unlimited number of users, guests, and channels.
+The in-house company communication functions just as seamlessly as Rocket.Chat’s integrated B2C live chat on your website.
+You can add an unlimited number of users, guests and channels.
 All messages are end-to-end encrypted.
 Two-factor authentication for file sharing provides additional security.

-The developers are constantly working on the Rocket.Chat code, which enabled them to implement the API into the core software.
-Use Hubot and Webhooks to integrate the existing tools and other Rocket.Chat bots.
-The community recommends, for example, Jitsi Video Bridge to stabilise the existing video chat and connect the geographically distant chat partners.
+The developer team is constantly working on the Rocket.Chat code, which enabled them to implement the API into the core software.
+You can use Hubot and Webhooks to integrate the existing tools and other Rocket.Chat bots.
+The community recommends Jitsi Video Bridge to stabilise the existing video chat and connect chat partners that are geographically dispersed.
 Further integrations include:

 - Google Calendar